anupam2005/AzureCertificationPrep/README.md

 **Page blobs** are used for *random read/write* operations.
 Picture this like the computing equivalent of having a scrap piece of paper (or "page") on your desk to scribble notes on that you only need for temporary periods of time.

 **Blob containers** on Azure act similar to directories in a file system.
 They can contain an unlimited number of blobs.

+**Ultra disks** are the most expensive, yet **highest-performing disk** types available for Azure virtual machines.
+They support up to 64TB on a single disk.

 ## 7. Database